How To Substitute Butter For Shortening

 Go Half-and-Half

 For a happy medium between the texture of shortening and the flavor of butter, try using a 50/50 blend of both fats.
 This way, you’ll still get the tender, flaky texture that shortening provides, while also incorporating the rich taste of butter.
+This will cut the unhealthy fats by half.

 Brown the Butter for Extra Flavor